 "This is the first randomized controlled trial to examine an intervention focused on core social deficits of ASD in toddlers, and the first to show gains in these deficits resulting from intervention," said Landa.
 "Though preliminary, our findings provide promising evidence that such a supplementary curriculum can help improve social and communication skills in children younger than 3 who have ASD."

 The researchers received additional study funding from the Health Resources and Services Administration.

 Landa RJ, Holman KC, O'Neill AH, Stuart EA.
 Intervention Targeting Development of Socially Synchronous Engagement in Toddlers with Autism Spectrum Disorder: A Randomized Controlled Trial.
 J Ch Psychol Psychiatry.
 2010 Dec 8. [epub ahead of print]

 The mission of the NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and cure.
 For more information, visit the NIMH website (www.nimh.nih.gov).

 The National Institutes of Health (NIH) "The Nation's Medical Research Agency "includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 It is the primary federal agency for conducting and supporting basic, clinical and translational medical research, and it investigates the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit the NIH website (www.nih.gov).

-* News Release by NIH/National Institute of Mental Health: Disabled World makes no warranties or representations in connection therewith.
+*News Release by NIH/National Institute of Mental Health: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.